“Addiction is not a choice; we need to love and forgive those struggling.”

 Just as understanding the nature of someone’s addiction and experience is important to support their recovery, so is reducing their cravings for opioids.
 Through regimented medication, cravings to use opioids can be brought down to a manageable level as the brain gradually recovers.

-Medication for treating opioid use disorder has helped countless people find recovery.
+Medication for treating opioid use disorder has helped many people find recovery.
 Methadone and buprenorphine are opioids themselves, and as a result, using medications has taken an undeserved hit from critics who believe it’s simply trading one drug for another.
 However, Dr. Lesley Brooks points out, “When someone is engaged in treatment, the behaviors that define drug addiction fall by the wayside or significantly improve.”
 MOUD is safe and highly effective.
 It reduces withdrawal symptoms and decreases the likelihood that someone will return to opioid use.
 These medications also help people restore their functionality, improve their quality of life, and reintegrate into their families and communities.

 Substance use disorder is a disease that needs long-term treatment and support, through recovery.
 For those ready to make the potentially life-saving decision to get help for opioid use disorder, it represents the best chance for recovery.